persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 <p>
 - C#<br />
-- GitHub Pages for hosting of the Angular Client
+- GitHub Pages for hosting of the Angular Client<br />
-- GitHub Actions serving as DevOps for the Angular Client and GitHub for code Repo
+- GitHub Actions serving as DevOps for the Angular Client and GitHub for code Repo<br />
-- Azure App Service for hosting of the .NET 8 Web API
+- Azure App Service for hosting of the .NET 8 Web API<br />
-- DevOps by Azure DevOps and Repos for the Web API
+- DevOps by Azure DevOps and Repos for the Web API<br />
 - Swagger API documentation with routes<br />
 - JWT authentication with refresh tokens<br />
 - Email sign up and verification<br />